darktable-org/camera-support/README.md

 ### -stats

 Print statistics.
-`stdout` prints at the end of normal output to the terminal.
-Default.
+The default is `stdout` which prints at the end of normal output to the terminal.
 `table` adds stats to table headers.
 `all` does both.
 `none` prints nothing.